JELGT2011/zugzwang/README.md

     - [ ] allow undo move
     - [ ] highlight squares in transcript (on hover, highlight the square)
     - [ ] update player transcript in real time
-    - [ ] highlight most recent move on the board
     - [ ] allow configurable computer difficulty setting (later, we can adjust the difficulty based on the player's performance)
     - [ ] fix default color theme
         - [ ] add theme toggle